 A zoom lens advertised as reaching 600mm while having a wide range of additional focal lengths immediately raises my skepticism in regards to image quality.
 If the Tamron 150-600 hadn't paved the way, my expectations from this lens would have been considerably lower.
 Having already evaluated Sigma's first Sports lens, the Sigma 120-300mm f/2.8 DG OS HSM Sports Lens, with a positive outcome also increased expectations.
 The price of this lens also reflected Sigma's confidence that it would perform.

 The first hurdle to determining this lens' image quality was to actually get the lens in my hands.
 Sigma claimed that very high worldwide demand was the cause for this lens being unavailable, not showing in retailer stock until over 5 months after first being available.
 It was many months until I had the first sample on my desk and unfortunately, that lens became the second hurdle.
-That lens apparently had a decentering problem that rendered the left side of the image sharper than the right as illustrated below.
+That lens apparently had a misalignment problem that rendered the left side of the image sharper than the right as illustrated below.

 Another month or two passed until I could get two additional lenses to test.
 One of these lenses was provided by Sigma USA (a loan) and the second test lens was the result of a retail preorder finally being fulfilled.